Best Handheld Vacuums

 The fact that you can simply replace the battery on the Black and Decker 18V Platinum Series Cordless Hand Vacuum instead of the whole machine could save a lot of money in the long run.
 Consumers seem to recognize this as a perk and find the vacuum effective and easy to use.
 This model is definitely a good pick in this category.

 FilterStream DirtTamer Ultima V2510 Review

-The Ultima V2510 (starting at $79, Amazon) impresses users posting FilterStream DirtTamer reviews at Amazon, who say it works great on stairs, in cars, and on carpet.
+The Ultima V2510 (starting at $79) impresses users posting FilterStream DirtTamer reviews at Amazon, who say it works great on stairs, in cars, and on carpet.
 It's also durable: A user posting a review on Amazon reports that he has used his weekly for four years and it's still going strong.
 Users posting FilterStream DirtTamer reviews at ActiveForever are also very pleased with this model, saying the battery holds a charge better than other handheld vacuums'.